 - These costs may include study start-up costs, PI and study staff time and effort for study oversight and management, clinical services, supplies, and other expenses.

-- At UF, the Coverage Analaysis is performed by the OCR CAB team .
+- At UF, the Coverage Analysis is performed by the OCR Coverage Analysis and Budget team (CAB).

 - Prices for study-funded clinical services are obtained from the Procedure Coding Request (PCR) process, which can be performed either by the study team or by the OCR CAB team.